PCManticore/pylint-talks/presentation.rst

 * one of the oldest (maintained) static analysis tool
 * created by Logilab (Sylvain Thenault) in 2003
-* Google uses its own version internally
+* Google uses its own version internally: gpylint

-* TODO: more info here
+* over 35000 lines of code + tests, according to ohloh.net

+   * pylint: 2416 commits, 21536 lines of code
+   * astroid: 1604 commits, 14045 lines of code

 ----